manuel-calzadaa-laureate-mx/LaureateTools/README.md

 ## Phase Three - Migration

 ### Tables
-[] Create name mapping of tables in banner9
+[x] Create name mapping of tables in banner9
-[] Create new objects required for migration (triggers, sequences, indexes) [] Create table definition with new fields in json
-[] Create triggers, sequences and indexes in json
+[x] Create new objects required for migration (triggers, sequences, indexes, grants, synonyms) [x] Create table definition with new fields in json [x] Create triggers, sequences and indexes in json

 ### Functions
 [] Create name mapping of functions in banner9